Faiz-ul-Aqtab Siddiqi: Family of Religious Scholars

+Murshid Siddiqi's father, Late Murshid Maulana Abdul Wahab Siddiqi's mausoleum and final resting place is in Nuneaton, UK.
+According to the British Pilgrimage Trust, the mausoleum where Sheikh Muhammad Abdul Wahab Siddiqi lies, which is based at Hijaz College, is one of the most significant religious sites of pilgrimage in all of Western Europe.

+Head of Global Naqshbandi Qadri Hijazi Spiritual Sufi Order

+Murshid Faiz-ul-Aqtab Siddiqi is the leader of the Naqshbandi Qadri Hijazi Spiritual Sufi Order, a branch of Sufism with followers in over 34 countries.

+National convener for the campaign for Global Civility

+During the Danish cartoon controversy, a meeting of Islamic scholars in the United Kingdom took place in which Murshid Faiz ul Aqtab Siddiqi was chosen to represent the perspectives of British scholars and Muslims.
+The meeting aimed to foster dialogue around freedom of speech, particularly addressing concerns regarding the potential harm caused by unrestrained expression.

+As part of this initiative, an organisation of scholars advocated for what they termed "global civility," proposing the establishment of a standard of civility in public discourse.
+Murshid Siddiqi authored a Declaration of Global Civility, which called upon world leaders to support the notion that mutual respect, rather than insults or vilification, should be the foundation of a civil society.

-Principle of Hijaz College
+Principal of Hijaz College

 He is the principal and founding trustee of Hijaz College in Nuneaton, England, where he resides on campus.

 Champion of Muslim Unity

 Shaykh Siddiqi is a signatory to Charter 3:103 based on the verse of the Qur'an which urges Muslims to remain united despite sectarian differences.

 Convenor of the Muslim Action Committee and Muslim Action Forum

 Siddiqi convened the Muslim Action Committee, an umbrella organisation of Sunni and Shia Islamic scholars and Islamic political groups such as the Islamic Human Rights Commission and Hizb ut-Tahrir to organise a demonstration against the repeated publications of the Danish cartoons of the Islamic prophet, Muhammad.
 The demonstration was the largest in Europe and the largest within the UK since the Salman Rushdie incident.
 The organisation works to combat attacks on Islamic religious symbols.

 Founder of Hijaz Community

-Siddiqi is the founder of the Hijaz Community which operates in various parts in the country to build social cohesion and spirituality in society.
+Murshid Siddiqi is the founder of Hijaz Community, which is an international network of over 10,000 professionals, focused on contributing to community enrichment through a various initiatives.

+A team of 150 Hijaz community volunteers delivered over 1700 food parcels to key workers, including police and medical workers, in the towns of Hinckley and Nuneaton during the coronavirus pandemic.